 Ryan has been Education Forester at CFA for the past ten years.
 He is involved in the creation, administration, and marketing of Catskill Forest Association’s programs and events.
 Ryan researches forest-related topics and writes articles for publications such as The Shawangunk Journal, Kaatskill Life, Catskill Mountain News, The Walton Reporter, and CFA News.
 In addition, he handles the broadcast of CFA’s radio show “From The Forest” on WIOX Roxbury 91.3 FM.
 Ryan earned his Associate Degree in Applied Science in Forest Technology from the New York State Ranger School and his Bachelor of Science Degree in Forest Resources Management from the SUNY College of Environmental Science & Forestry in Syracuse, NY.
 He joined the U.S. Marine Corps Reserves in June of 1999 and received an honorable discharge in 2005.
 Prior to be hired by Catskill Forest Association in 2007, Ryan worked at the DEC, the US Forest Service, and Frost Valley YMCA.

-In March 2017, Ryan was hired as CFA’s Executive Director.
+In March 2017, Ryan was hired as CFA’s Director of Forest Operations.
 In addition to his duties as Education Forester, he will also oversee the day-to-day activities at CFA.

 John began working for The Catskill Forest Association as its summer intern during the summers of 2013 and 2014.
-He was hired full-time in May of 2015 as a Wildlife Specialist, which means he is in charge of the Forestry for Wildlife, Woodland Use Guide, and Trail Camera programs.
+He was hired full-time in May of 2015 as a Wildlife Specialist.
+John now works as CFA’s Forest Program Manager, developing, managing, and implementing CFA’s programs, events, and content.
 John completed his Bachelor of Science degree in Fisheries and Wildlife Management (Wildlife Concentration) and a second Bachelor of Science degree in General Biology in May of 2015 from Paul Smith’s College.
 He also received a minor in Geographic Information Systems (GIS).

 Kathy joined the CFA team in December of 2015 as our Office Manager.
-In addition to her Office Manager duties, Kathy performs the administrative duties for CFA’s Executive Director, Board of Directors and Staff.
+She now works as the Office Administrator and performs the administrative duties for CFA’s Executive Director, Board of Directors and Staff.
 Kathy brings a vast array of professional skills with her to CFA.
 She is the friendly voice on the other end of the telephone line when you call!
 She can facilitate your registration for upcoming events, point you in the right direction if you have a land-management question, or assist you if you simply need additional information regarding the many programs and services CFA has to offer.